Focus on past glory kept Kodak from digital win

 Financial analysts consider Kodak's technology patents to be its most valuable asset, saying its best hope is the sale of imaging patents that could fetch more than $1 billion.

 Most digital cameras in the world use technology patented in part by Kodak, making the holdings highly lucrative.
-Kodak recently sued Apple Inc (AAPL.O) and HTC Corp (2498.TW), complaining of a breach of those patents.
+Kodak recently sued Apple Inc and HTC Corp, complaining of a breach of those patents.

 The bankruptcy filing puts Kodak in the company of movie rental chain Blockbuster and bookstore owner Borders, which both collapsed after struggling to compete with digital rivals.